little-bear-labs/ipfs-chromium/README.md

 * ChromiumStyle() (accessors_only())
 * Persist promote/demote (perhaps integrated with user settings)
 * Build fresh without circular steps, CI to verify
+* Documentation
+* Code cleanup
+* Robustness (all the other mimes, all the other hash algos, etc.)

 ## Planned Design